houtsind/RepData_PeerAssessment1/PA1_template.md

 2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

+Sort the data in descending to obtain interval with highest average number of steps.

 ```r
 head(arrange(pa1.time.mean,desc(mean_value)),1)